-The battle royale genre blew up last year, shortly after the open beta release of PlayerUnknown’s Battlegrounds, better known as PUBG, on PC.
-The game’s success prompted a number of other developers to release their own battle royale games, each with their own unique twist on the gameplay side of things.
-Things blew up even further when these games made their way to mobile devices and their free-to-play model played a huge part in making the games so widely popular.
-Out of the lot, PUBG Mobile currently stands out as the reigning champion, with over a 100,000 downloads on the Google Play Store alone.
-Now a lot of you will agree that playing any kind of shooting games on a touch screen isn’t all that intuitive and it doesn’t feel as satisfactory as using a mouse and keyboard.
-But considering the fact that not everyone is willing to pay for PUBG on PC or has a PC powerful enough to run the game, you aren’t left with much of a choice, or so it would seem.
+The battle royale genre blew up after the release of PlayerUnknown’s Battlegrounds, better known as PUBG, on PC.
+The game’s success prompted a number of developers to release their own battle royale games.
+Things blew up further when these games made their way to mobile devices.
+The free-to-play model played a huge part in making the games popular.
+But for many gamers, playing shooting games on a touch screen isn’t all that intuitive and doesn’t feel as satisfactory as using a mouse and keyboard.
+But considering not everyone is willing to pay for PUBG on PC or has a PC powerful enough to run the game, you aren’t left with much of a choice, or so it would seem.
 So if you’ve been wondering how you can get the best of both worlds, we’ve got you covered.
-Here’s how to play PUBG Mobile on PC:
+Here’s how to play PUBG Mobile on PC.

-The Tencent Gaming Buddy, rightly claimed to be the best-ever emulator for PUBG Mobile, is relatively simple to use.
+Gameloop is rightly claimed to be the best-ever emulator for PUBG Mobile and it’s relatively simple to use.
 To get started, you’ll need to download the setup file from this link and install the emulator on your Windows PC.

 The setup process is quite simple and straightforward; just run the .exe file and the setup wizard will guide you through the process.
-The setup executable will first install the emulator on your system, after which it will proceed to download PUBG Mobile.
+The setup executable will first install the emulator on your system, after which, you can click on PUBG Mobile to download the game.

 Adjust Emulator Settings for Best Performance